wiesu/Simple-To-Do-List-Python-Script/README.md

 # To-Do List Project

-This is a To-Do List application written in Python.
+This is a To-Do List application written in Python

 ## Features